High-priority and critical pathogens are highly susceptible to Fetroja in vitro1-3

 Swipe table for more

-In vitro susceptibility study design1
+SENTRY in vitro susceptibility study design

 a